-Executive adds language originally located in Sections 206, 209, 209a, and 215 that details various annual reporting requirements around finances, safety, Title IX, and institutional data.
+Consolidates language originally located in Sections 206, 209, 209a, 215, and 226a that represented various annual reporting requirements around finances, safety, Title IX, institutional data, and financial aid information.
 Specifies the state budget director may withhold monthly installments until all reports and data are submitted.
-House concurs but also incorporates financial aid website requirement from Section 226a.
-Senate concurs with Executive with minor revisions.
-Conference concurs with House with minor revisions.